sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 <a id="341-new-sai-objects"></a>
 ### 3.4.1 New SAI Objects
 No new SAI objects are introduced as part of this design.
+For unicast traffic, existing L2NHG_GROUP and FDB are leverage whereas for BUM traffic, existing ISOLATION_GROUP and BRIDGE_PORT are used.
+The L2NH group type is defined to support programming backup reachability.

 <a id="342-changes-to-existing-sai-objects"></a>
 ### 3.4.2 Changes to Existing SAI Objects